A brief introduction to BCCO

 Assistant Conductor

 Opportunities for classical music conductors to gain experience on the podium are hard to come by.
 It’s difficult to get this experience without a job, and impossible to get such a job without experience!
 Since his arrival at BCCO 12 years ago, Ming instituted a conductor mentoring program, and BCCO has funded a salaried assistant conductor position.
-Our current assistant, Samantha Burgess, just finished her last year of a 3-year cycle with us, and we will announce a new assistant soon.
+Our current assistant, Natalia Ter Agapova, will be beginning her second semester with us.
 The assistant conductor often leads warmups, sectionals, and some portions of rehearsals and concerts.

 Sectionals and practice materials